 - When tasting, make sure you take a full spoonful of salad; just a little on a tip of the spoon will not do, you may not get the right mixture of vegetables and you may taste mostly the mayonnaise.

 - When you cut the pickles, while I don’t recommend you dry them, same as the peas: make sure there is not much liquid in them.
 Cut, then squeeze out the liquid left behind.
-Yes more pickle juice might give it a better taste, but will also make for a soggy salad the next day.
-Better squeeze the juice and add more pickles, if you want more sour.
+Yes, more pickle juice might give it a better taste, but will also make for a soggy salad the next day.
+Better squeeze the juice and add more pickles, if you want a sourer.

 Well, let me tell you something else that might be important.
 You need good lighting in your kitchen.
 If you are using a 20 years old chandelier with regular old bulbs maybe it’s time to change that.
 New light technology is just amazing, and I am so happy with my new LED kitchen fixture: I have now bright WHITE light for cooking and I am actually able to read the information on cans and cartons.

-Any of these 4 light fixtures in the list below are great and you will be happy with.
+Any of these 4 light fixtures in the list below are great and you will be happy with them.

 Compare only these 4 best kitchen light fixtures on one page here

 It’s so tasty that it usually finishes quickly.
 However, the salad, stored in the fridge, will easily last one or two days.
 I’m in principle against storing (and eating) things that have been in the fridge a long time, even if they might still be good to eat.
 In my home, it usually lasts one day 😃

 Can this Russian potato salad be kept in the fridge